hiiamboris/red-wiki/[NOTES]-Design-notes-on-removing-keys-from-MAP!-values.md

 A similar but perhaps cleaner alternative to the above would be to allow `unset 'map/key` to remove `key` from `map`.
 It gets a little ugly with `string!` keys etc, you'd have to use `unset 'map/("key")`.
 It would be perhaps more familiar to people coming from Javascript for eg. (`delete object.key` becomes `unset 'object/key`).

 There is a precedent for this with `get` and `set`, which both allow a map path.
 It does start feeling a little strange, but as an underlying mechanism, with a wrapper mezz, it might be the most consistent.
 Unless `remove/part` to match bitset behavior is deemed better. `Unset` is shorter.
 And also doesn't preclude using `unset!` as a value to remove a key.

+## Add a new action, `remove-key`

+It feels a bit "ugly" to add an action that only serves one type, however, it would be handy on all series values (just like `append` is unnecessary but handy to have), and would solve the problem for `map!` (and, arguably, `bitset!`).
+It might be useful in the future for other types as well.

+## Turn `map!` into a proper series

+Given that we seem to care about the order of keys in `map!` (as well as `object!`), at least up to some extent, it might not be so outrageous to allow `map!` values to have a current position as well, and let most series actions work on `map!`, including `remove`.
+This definitely needs more thought, however, I think it would be a big win if we could figure out how to leverage the series abstraction here.